datamol-io/molfeat/README.md

 - To install `bio-embeddings`: run `mamba install -c conda-forge 'bio-embeddings >=0.2.2'`

 If you install Molfeat using pip, there are optional dependencies that can be installed with the main package.
 For example, `pip install "molfeat[all]"` allows installing all the compatible optional dependencies for small molecule featurization.
 There are other options such as `molfeat[dgl]`, `molfeat[graphormer]`, `molfeat[transformer]`, `molfeat[viz]`, and `molfeat[fcd]`.
-See the [optional-dependencies](./pyproject.toml) for more information.
+See the [optional-dependencies](https://github.com/datamol-io/molfeat/blob/main/pyproject.toml#L60) for more information.

 ### Installing Plugins

 The functionality of Molfeat can be extended through plugins.
-The usage of a plugin system ensures that the core package remains easy to install and as light as possible, while making it easy to extend its functionality with plug-and-play components.
+The use of a plugin system ensures that the core package remains easy to install and as light as possible, while making it easy to extend its functionality with plug-and-play components.
 Additionally, it ensures that plugins can be developed independently from the core package, removing the bottleneck of a central party that reviews and approves new plugins.
-Consult the Molfeat documentation for more details on how to [create](developers/create-plugin.md) your own plugins.
+Consult the molfeat documentation for more details on how to [create](developers/create-plugin.md) your own plugins.

-This, however, does imply that the installation of a plugin is plugin-dependent: Please consult its documentation to learn more.
+However, this does imply that the installation of a plugin is plugin-dependent: please consult the relevant documentation to learn more.

 ## API tour